xames3/xa/docs/source/miscellany/guiding-stars.rst

 .. rubric:: Roll credits, my supporting cast
 .. rubric::
-    I'm a huge movie nerd, and I believe that life, much like a cinema, is **never** a solo act, but in the collective effort of those who work behind the scenes.
+    I believe that life, much like a cinema, is **never** a solo act, but in the collective effort of those who work behind the scenes.
     :class: subtitle-text

 And so, my life or this journey has always been shaped and tweaked by an